 Wrap the tape measure around where you would normally wear a belt.

 MEASURING YOUR LEG LENGTH

-Put on a pair of shoes and have someone measure from your crotch to the back of your heel, where you want your trousers to end.
+Put on a pair of shoes and have someone measure from your crotch, straight down the inside of your leg to where you want your trousers to end.

 MEASURING YOUR HANDS